tweag/nickel/doc/manual/merging.md

 to respect the contract as well or the evaluation will fail accordingly.

-This is only true for *contracts attached directly to record fields* (either directly, on coming from an enclosing record contract).
+This is only true for *contracts attached directly to record fields* (either directly, or coming from an enclosing record contract).
 In particular, `{foo |
 Num = 1} & {foo | force = "bar"}` will fail, but `{foo = (1 | Num)} & {foo |
 force = "bar"}` will succeed.
-In the later case, the contract is not considered to be a field metadata, but a local contract check, which is not propagated by merging.
+In the latter case, the contract is not considered to be field metadata, but a local contract check, which is not propagated by merging.

 #### Specification